Isabelle1008/Statistical-Modelling-Project/README.md

 This model helps understand how various restaurant-related factors (such as rating, review count, and proximity) influence bike station availability.
 By interpreting the coefficients and statistical significance of the features, informed decisions can be made about where to place more bike stations or how to improve bike availability near popular restaurants.

 ## Challenges
-API Rate Limits: The Yelp API had rate limits that needed to be managed.
-A time.sleep() function is used to pause the requests and avoid exceeding the limit.
+API Rate Limits: The Yelp API had rate limits that needed to be managed.A time.sleep() function was used to pause the requests and avoid exceeding the limit.

 Data Matching: Some bike stations did not have any nearby restaurants, which created gaps in the dataset.

 ## Future Goals
 Include other relevant features such as weather conditions, or population density.
 Incorporate time-based data (e.g., bike availability at different times of day) to improve predictions.